Nicklas766/tic-tac-toe-client/README.md

 ### The engine
-The engine was developed with TDD and with an intent that it should be able to be used in another project, as the spec said.
+The engine was developed with TDD and an intent that it should be able to be used in another project, as the spec said.

 The engine leighs in its own GitHub repo and is published on NPM.
 In this project I installed it with: